-For the past several years I used my garage floor as my biggest worktable...
-Yep. you would see me here, building, gluing, and of course painting to my heart's content without using any surface or material to protect that floor.
-All those memories smeared on the floor weren't that attractive, and that's why I decided to give my garage floor the Rust-Oleum EpoxyShield treatment.
+For several years, I used my garage floor as my biggest worktable...
+Yep.
+You would see me here, building, gluing, and painting to my heart's content without using any surface or material to protect that floor.
+All those memories smeared on the floor weren't that attractive, so I decided to give my garage floor the Rust-Oleum EpoxyShield treatment.

-It's been a year-long journey coming to this point, with the first task being decluttering this space, and the building of a mudroom being the last project tackled here.
-I didn't have the time to record a video of my new mudroom because I literary had to run to clean that garage floor.
+It's been a year-long journey coming to this point, with the first task being decluttering this space and the building of a mudroom being the last project tackled here.
+I had no time to record a video of my new mudroom because I had to run to clean that garage floor.

-Temperatures were dropping drastically, and that's one of the important factors you need to have in mind if you want to epoxy your garage or basement floor.
+Temperatures were dropping drastically, and that's one of the essential factors you need to consider if you want to epoxy your garage or basement floor.
 The outside temperature needs to be between 60 and 85 degrees, and the humidity not greater than 85%.
 You can find more information within the kit.

-The shop vac, power washer, and all the Rust-Oleum products were ready to go, as you can see in this picture below when we were right about to start.
+The shop vac, power washer, and all the Rust-Oleum products were ready to go, as shown in the picture below, when we were about to start.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.